 5. The map thus created helps us visualize various paths between various railway stations.

-How to Create Spider Maps in Tableau
+How to Create a Spider Map in Tableau?

 Origin-destination maps is another name for Spider Maps.
-Spider Maps are used to show how an origin place and destination places interact.
+Spider Maps are used to show how an origin place and destination place interact.
 For instance, you can track car rides from an origin to one or more destinations.
 The below are the steps to create Spider Maps in Tableau.

 1. The data set used in this is “Train stations”.
 Set the mark type to Line.

-2. After connecting the data source to tableau, place Latitude and longitude in the row and column shelves, and set them to dimension and continuous.
+2. After connecting the data source to Tableau, place Latitude and longitude in the row and column shelves, and set them to dimension and continuous.

-3. Duplicate the longitude in the column field and change the mark type of last card to circle.
+3. Duplicate the longitude in the column field and change the mark type of the last card to circle.

 4. For the size field measure values are used and for color field station color is used.

-How to Create a Treemap in Tableau
+How to Create a Treemap in Tableau?

 1. In this example, the data source used is the sample superstore data.

-2. Set the mark type to automatic and drag and drop sales to the size field, profit to the colors field and sub-category to the label field.
+2. Set the mark type to automatic and drag and drop sales to the size field, profit to the colors field, and sub-category to the label field.